Knuts839/ReadMeGenerator/README.md

 ## Description

+This is entirely a backend application that I wrote to assist me with the repetitive work of creating Readmes for the various applications I developed.
+The technologies used were: node.js, inquirer, fs (file system), and path an internal library of node.js.
 I simply wanted my READMES to be more informative and professional.
 I want my READMES to be as clear to me a year from now as they are now.

 ## Table of Contents